XTX33/FaithFrontier.org/_cases/njta-v-barber.md

 the traveling public.

 **Procedural status**
-On October 27, 2025, Judge Marcolongo placed the matter on Track 1 and authorized limited discovery.
-Barber promptly served interrogatories and document requests addressing NJTA’s E-ZPass contract with TransCore, foreign-ownership and data-privacy issues highlighted in Congressman Josh Gottheimer’s March 28, 2025 letter, and ADA accessibility procedures.
-On November 3, 2025, Barber filed an ADA accommodation request to confirm scheduling and docketing accuracy.
+On October 27 2025, Judge Marcolongo placed the matter on Track 1 and authorized limited discovery.
+Barber served interrogatories and document requests addressing NJTA’s E-ZPass contract with TransCore, foreign-ownership and data-privacy issues highlighted in Congressman Josh Gottheimer’s March 28 2025 letter, and ADA accessibility procedures.
+On November 3 2025, Barber filed an ADA accommodation request to confirm scheduling and docketing accuracy.
+On November 5 2025, NJTA filed an Answer to Counterclaim and Affirmative Defenses.

 ---